HRizwan1/2019-team-06f/reports/sprint-06/report.md

 7. Use of HTTPS:

- <p>The entire website has left HTTP behind and switched to HTTPS.
+ The entire website has left HTTP behind and switched to HTTPS.
 The “S” in HTTPS stands for “Secure”.
 It’s the secure version of the standard “hypertext transfer protocol” your web browser uses when communicating with websites.
 It is important for our application to run on HTTPS to gain the trust of our users.
 We have generated a self-signed certificate.
-The certificate is issued by Team True at the Illinois Institute of Technology and is good for one year.</p>
+The certificate is issued by Team True at the Illinois Institute of Technology and is good for one year.

  ![https](images/https.png "HTTPS 1")